 - 6. Lower the nose to level flight and throttle up to full power. - 7.
-Turn the carb heat off.
+Turn the carb heat off. - 8.
+Flaps should then be slowly retracted to 0° .

 Note that power is not the key to recovering from a stall.
 With enough altitude, a recovery can be made by altering the plane's attitude.